DeepraMazumder/Cyberbullying-Detection-and-Analysis-in-Social-Media/README.md

 # Cyberbullying Detection and Analysis in Social Media

 Welcome to our project!
-This repository powers a web application designed to detect, categorize, and analyze cyberbullying in online text—particularly on social media platforms.
+This repository powers a web application designed to detect, categorize and analyze cyberbullying in online text — particularly on social media platforms.
 It doesn't just identify harmful content; it also provides actionable insights and respectful alternatives to promote a healthier digital conversation space.

 ---

 ## 🚀 Project Overview

-This project uses **Natural Language Processing (NLP)**, **Machine Learning**, and **Deep Learning** techniques to build an intelligent system that:
+This project uses **Natural Language Processing (NLP)**, **Machine Learning** and **Deep Learning** techniques to build an intelligent system that:

-* Detects cyberbullying from raw text
+* Detects cyberbullying from textual data
-* Categorizes content based on bullying type
+* Categorizes content based on cyberbullying type
 * Flags harmful words
-* Provides human-readable justifications and respectful rewordings
+* Provides human-readable justifications and respectful alternatives

-We aim to empower users, moderators, and platforms to **promote empathy and reduce toxicity** online.
+We aim to empower users, moderators and platforms to **promote empathy and reduce toxicity** online.

 ---

 ## 🔒 Categories of Cyberbullying Detected

-* **Identity-based Cyberbullying**
-  Involves targeting individuals or groups based on inherent personal traits such as:
+* **Identity-based Cyberbullying**: Involves targeting individuals or groups based on inherent personal traits such as:

   * **Race/Ethnicity-related**
   * **Gender/Sexual-related**
   * **Religion-related**

-* **Behavior-based Cyberbullying**
-  Involves harmful conduct irrespective of personal identity, such as:
+* **Behavior-based Cyberbullying**: Involves harmful conduct irrespective of personal identity, such as:

   * **Harassment**
   * **Flaming/Trolling**
   * **Dissing**

-* **Not Cyberbullying**
-  Content that does not fall under the above categories.
+* **Not Cyberbullying**: Content that does not fall under any harmful category.

 ---